The Post-Self universe

 As with any social system, conflict happens.
 People don’t like each other.
 They argue, they fight, and sometimes they seek to damage each other.
 As mentioned, however, the System will not allow one to be killed.
 While it is possible to hurt someone on the System through violence, after a certain point, the System will simply render them unconscious.
 As with most other dramatic changes to oneself, damage can be fixed by forking.
 Should one lose a finger, one can fork back to the body one remembers—finger included.
 Should one be unconscious, a System engineer can instruct the System to force an individual to fork, whereupon they’ll wind up in what their mind considers to be a default state for themselves.

-The one exception to being killed on the System is through a subtle virus which will crash one’s instance.
+The one exception to being killed on the System is through a subtle virus known as a contraproprioceptive virus (or CPV) which will crash one’s instance.
 This virus must be tailored to the individual it’s meant for and is not trivial to produce, so instances of such death are rare.
 It’s most commonly associated with symbolic objects such as syringes or knives rather than poison; as always, having the symbol be recognized as one that can cause damage is often part of the process.